murshid440/Url_safety_Checker/readme.md

 ## Future scope

-The URL Safety Checker has the potential for further development and improvements.
+The Web Threat Intelligence Analyzer has the potential for further development and improvements.
 The following ideas are potential avenues for enhancing the project and increasing its capabilities:

 1. Machine Learning-based Phishing Detection: Implement a machine learning model trained to recognize phishing websites using features like URL structure, page content, or hosting information.
 This would add a layer of intelligence to the detection process and potentially increase accuracy.